AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/stripe.md

 1. Enter your credentials and click **[!UICONTROL Sign in to your account]**.

-1. After clicking, your credentials will be validated and you will be directed back to [!DNL MBI].
+1. After clicking, your credentials will be validated and you will be directed back to [!DNL Commerce Intelligence].

 1. If the connection is successful, a *Connection Successful!* message appears at the top of the screen.

 ## Related:

-If you are a little more tech-savvy, the [[!DNL Stripe] API Documentation](https://stripe.com/docs/api) can be a useful resource for learning more about how [!DNL Stripe] is integrated with [!DNL MBI].
+If you are a little more tech-savvy, the [[!DNL Stripe] API Documentation](https://stripe.com/docs/api) can be a useful resource for learning more about how [!DNL Stripe] is integrated with [!DNL Commerce Intelligence].

 * [Expected [!DNL Stripe] data](../integrations/stripe-data.md)
 * [Reauthenticating integrations](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/how-to/mbi-reauthenticating-integrations.html?lang=en)